 Then sum up the logistics: your ideal timeline for turnaround, and how readers will get their comments to you.
 Notes within the manuscript itself can be very useful.
 If you do ask for notes, it’s good to be flexible on the format.
 Some readers will be comfortable using Track Changes in either Word or Google Docs.
 Others may need to go old-school with paper and pen.

-Some readers will only be up for giving summarized feedback.
-This is where your questionnaire becomes invaluable, to make sure you get a baseline level of feedback and to make things easier for your readers.
+Some volunteers will only be up for giving summarized feedback.
+This is where your beta reader questionnaire becomes invaluable, to make sure you get a baseline level of feedback and to make things easier for your readers.

-Putting together a beta reader questionnaire doesn’t just give your volunteers some parameters—it also helps you get ready for revisions once that feedback comes in.
+Putting together these beta feedback questions doesn’t just give your volunteers some parameters—it also helps you get ready for revisions once that feedback comes in.
 To narrow down your questions, you’ll need to think through the strengths and weaknesses in your draft.
 Taking the time to process and put your thoughts in coherent order creates parameters for you as well as for your betas.

 What questions should you ask your beta readers?